nichyjt/Dioscuri/readme.md

 > If you are on Linux, `$ cd ~/.dioscuri/browser`
 > If you are on Windows, the folder is located on `C://Users/your_username/.dioscuri/browser/`

+Q: The linux binary is borked!
+> You may be missing dependencies!
+> Try: `$ sudo apt install libssl3`
+> If this does not work, contact me.

 Q: Why does it look so ugly compared to the demo?
 > Did you install a theme yet?
 Copy paste the theme files into the `.dioscuri/browser` directory!